Monday, February 27, 2017

 After talking to the travel agent, Brighton Travel & Tour introduced by the Hotel, we booked the 3D2N tour and the return plane ticket, Miri-Mulu there and then.

-In Mulu National Park, we visited four caves, the one most memorable would be the Deer Cave.
+In Mulu National Park, we visited four caves, the one most interesting and memorable would be the Deer Cave.
 Deer Cave is said to have the largest cave passage in the world.

 Deer Cave Opening.